Malte0v0/Twitch-Chat-Bot/README.md

 15:40 Bot: "Your problem isn't the problem.
 Your reaction is the problem." - Unknown
 ```
 ### News
-With the $news command you can get the top news stories.
+With the $news command you can see the current top news story.
 Fetches data from Google News.
 ```
 15:40 User: $news
 15:40 Bot: (3h 1m 8s ago) U.S. attempt to open Strait of Hormuz tests fragile Iran war ceasefire - NPR